Switch to United States?

 We tested the system thoroughly with two RNG roulettes to get a sample of thousands of spins.
 We were betting on 0 and expanded the bet to cover 26 and 32 after each successful spin.
 We did have some initial success and at some point were up by 250 chips.
 However, we only managed to hit two wins in a row twice during the long session, and ended up losing more than we won.

 Kanzen talks a lot about money management.
-The system includes specific rules when to call it quits.
+The system includes specific rules on when to call it quits.
 To be fair, if we had closely followed Kanzen's money management rules we would have limited our losses considerably.
 However, we wanted to see what happens if this system is pushed to the limit.

 Kanzen's ebook comes with some theoretical justifications for the system.
 However, we think his notions concerning the house edge are somewhat flawed and beside the point.